top of page

 Even after qualifying by past apprenticeship and experimental learning, a candidate for licensure has to demonstrate his or her mastery by examinations in the ethical rules that govern all persons practicing law, the Rules of Evidence, and the Arizona Revised Statutes and Rules of Procedures relative to each practice area.
 The first of these examinations were administered in the Summer of 2021.
 From there, the candidate undergoes a strenuous character and fitness examination.

-Two years after the Task Force released its recommendations, on November 29, 2021, the Supreme Court, Board of Non-Lawyer Legal Service Providers approved the first 10 applicants for licensure, who were then routed to the State Bar of Arizona:
+Two years after the Task Force released its recommendations, on November 29, 2021, the Supreme Court, Board of Non-Lawyer Legal Service Providers approved the first 10 applicants for licensure, who then no longer being apprentices, were routed to the State Bar of Arizona:

 1. Stephanie Villalobos